MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/app-governance-visibility-insights-overview.md

 ---
-title: Learn about visibility and insights ms.date: 01/29/2023 ms.topic: conceptual
+title: App governance visibility and insights | Microsoft Defender for Cloud Apps ms.date: 05/28/2023 ms.topic: conceptual
-description: Learn about visibility and insights.
+description: Learn about visibility and insights available for app governance with Microsoft Defender for Cloud Apps in Microsoft 365 Defender.
 ---

-# Learn about visibility and insights
+# App governance visibility and insights

-With app governance, you can quickly gain visibility and meaningful insights on your app ecosystem.
-You start from the app governance dashboard that provides a high-level overview of the alerts and apps in your tenant that require administrator attention.
+Use app governance to gain visibility and meaningful insights on your app ecosystem, including:

-With app governance visibility and insights, you can see:

 - A list of the OAuth-enabled apps registered to Azure Active Directory in your tenant.
-- A rich view on app activities so that you can react or respond to them.
+- A rich view on app activities, so that you can react or respond to them.

-See [administrator roles](app-governance-get-started.md#roles) for an overview of required administrator roles for visibility and insights.
+## Required administrator roles

+For more information, see [App governance roles](app-governance-get-started.md#roles).

+## Visibility and insight scope

 With app governance, you can see: